Smok Guardian 3 Review

 First off, the Guardian 3 has variable wattage up to 75 W, putting it right up there with the highest-power single-battery mods.
 The only downside (which we’ll touch on a little later) is the limitations in use as a result of the single-button design, but in terms of what the mod can do, it’s excellent in the variable wattage department.

 As well as the respectable wattage range, the Guardian 3 offers temperature control with nickel, titanium and stainless steel coils.
 This covers the usual range from 200 to 600 °F, and also allows you to adjust the “TCR” of the device.
-This affects how the temperature control responds (for slightly technical reasons we’ve covered elsewhere), letting you tailor the performance you get to suit your build and your preferences.
-Overall, the Guardian 3 offers everything you really want from a TC device.
+This affects how the temperature control responds (for slightly technical reasons we’ve covered in this temperature control vaping guide), letting you tailor the performance you get to suit your build and your preferences.
+Overall, the Smok e-pipe offers everything you really want from a TC device.

 Draw Strength / Ramp Up Settings

-The Guardian 3 has an extra feature: in both TC and wattage mode, you can choose a harder or softer draw to suit your preferences.
-This really just adjusts the power for the first couple of seconds of your draw, and you can choose between Min (15 % less power), Soft (10 % less), Normal (no adjustment), Hard (10 % more) and Max (15 % more).
+The Guardian 3 Smok e-pipe has an extra feature: in both TC and wattage mode, you can choose a harder or softer draw to suit your preferences.
+This really just adjusts the power for the first couple of seconds of your draw, and you can choose between Min (15% less power), Soft (10% less), Normal (no adjustment), Hard (10% more) and Max (15% more).
 This is a well executed feature, giving you more control over your draw without overcomplicating things.

 The menu system on the Guardian 3 is limited by the single-button design, but still works well enough.
 Three quick clicks takes you into the system, and then you click to scroll through the options, waiting for a few seconds to select one of the options.
 From here you can adjust settings, change the mode you’re vaping in, adjust the display and pretty much anything else you can do with the device.